learning-layers/CaptusBackend/Source/Themes/README.md

  - **Extract** it on your webserver to the folder **`/wp-content/themes/`**
  - Go on the admin side of the Wordpress, you should see the plugin in the plugin list. **Activate** it.

+## License ##
+According to the original project, the modified version of Hueman template is also under GNU GPL v3 license.
+Further information can be read in the hueman [subfolder](./hueman/license.txt).

   [1]: http://alxmedia.se/
   [2]: https://wordpress.org/themes/hueman